-Finding Research Articles on Demographics and Psychographic Variables for Market Segmentation (for MKT 3213 - Principles of Marketing)
+Finding Articles on Demographics and Psychographic Variables for Market Segmentation

-1. An article which is not in full text on one database may, in fact, be found in full text on another database.
-To find out if another database provides an article in full text, search the periodical title (not article title) in the "Title begins with" search box on the Full Text Electronic Journals List page.
+a.
+An article which is not in full text on one database may be found in full text on another database.
+To find out if a different library database provides full text access to a needed article, search the periodical title (not article title) in the search box on the Full Text Electronic Journals List page.

-2. If Serial Solutions fails to lead to a full text version of the article on another database, check the periodical title in the online catalog to see if the library owns a hard copy of the item.
+b.
+If the above approach fails to retrieve the article in full text on another database, check the periodical title in the NSU Library Online Catalog to see if the library owns a paper or microform copy of the item.

 - Contact the Subject Librarian for Business - firstname.lastname@example.org

 - Gary Cheatham's Home Page

 - College of Business & Technology Web site